Markus Berger (politician)

-Markus Berger (M 16, 1913 - M 24, 1988) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.
+Markus Berger (M 16, 1913 - M 24, 1988) was a German politician of the Christian Democratic Union (CDU) and a former member of the German Bundestag.

 Life

 Berger joined the CDU in 1964.
 From 1983 to 1991 he was chairman of the CDU's Federal Committee on Security Policy.
 From 1964 to 1984, Berger was a city councillor in Lahnstein and was also a member of the Rhine-Lahn district council.
 He was a member of the German Bundestag from 25 October 1977, when he succeeded Albert Leicht, until 1980 and again from 19 June 1981, when he succeeded Norbert Blüm, who had been appointed Berlin Senator, until 1987.
 There he was a full member of the Defence Committee and the Committee for Education and Science.
 He was a member of the Parliamentary Assemblies of the Council of Europe and the Western European Union.